polytechnice-si/DEPRECATED-5A-SOA1/webservices/soap/README.md

     azrael:soap mosser$ tree .
     .
     ├── pom.xml
+    ├── src
-    └── src
+    │   └── main
-        ├── main
+    │       ├── java
     │       └── resources
     └── test

   * The `pom.xml` file describes the project
-  * The `src/main` directory contains the source code of the service
+  * The `src/main/java` directory contains the source code of the service
   * The `src/main/resources` directory contains additional resources
   * The `test` directory contains the unit testing source code for the service